 02 of 10

-Unless you're prepared to devote a lot of time to maintain and separate their cords, then this isn't the dog for you.
+The Puli has an incredibly distinctive look.
+Its unique double coat forms into strands resembling dreadlocks.
+This makes the dog's grooming regimen quite involved.
+Unless you're prepared to devote a lot of time to maintain and separate the cords, then this isn't the dog for you.
 Even bathing a Puli is a project.
-Their cords need to be fully dried out after baths to prevent mildew from forming.
+The cords need to be fully dried after baths to prevent mildew from forming.

 Height: 16 to 17 inches